Bani57/HowToRideTheShoppingCart/index.markdown

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_29.html"></iframe>
 {% endraw %}
 At the same time, we are also interested in finding the average number of products purchased per household.
-This is relevant as large families will alsways have higher bills per visit to the supermarket, simple because they have to buy food for mor family members.
+This is relevant as large families will always have higher bills per visit to the supermarket, simply because they have to buy food for more family members.
 At the same time, smaller and wealthier families (perhaps without childern), are expected to purchase fewer products but often for higher prices.
 On average, people buy around 10 producs per supermarket visit.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_31.html"></iframe>
 {% endraw %}
 While the average number of producs purchased is a very good indicatior of a households' spending habits, we argue that the avarege bill amount is actualy dependend ot two very different parameters.
-It is to be expected that the average numebr of products is proportional to the household size (after all, rich and poor families drink and eat rougly the same amounts of food [^y]).
+It is to be expected that the average numebr of products is proportional to the household size (after all, rich and poor families drink and eat rougly the same amounts of food[^y]).
 At the same time, the average price per product purchased, is expected to be closer related to the wealth of a given household (for example, wealthy families might be inclined to purchase more expensive wine, or buy organic food).
 The total bill amount, is rougly equal to the numbe of producs purchased, and the price of the average product.
 Therefore small wealthy families could have similar total bill amounts as poor large families.
 Therefore, we are interested in the distribution of the average median product price.
 We use the meadian for calulating the average, as it is more robust to outliers.

 [^y]: Assuming nobody is starving due to poverty in the United States